ansible-middleware/amq_streams/README.md

 described by the `amq_streams_common_archive_file` variable (ie. *kafka_-a.b.c-x.y.z.tgz*).

 <!--start support -->
-For Red Hat customers, this collection is released as a [Technology Preview](https://access.redhat.com/support/offerings/techpreview) feature as the [Red Hat Ansible certified content collection for AMQ Streams](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/amq_streams).
+For Red Hat customers, this collection is released as a [Technology Preview](https://access.redhat.com/support/offerings/techpreview) feature as the [Red Hat Ansible certified content collection for Red Hat Streams for Apache Kafka](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/amq_streams).
 If you have any issues or questions related to this collection, please contact <Ansible-middleware-core@redhat.com> or open an issue at https://github.com/ansible-middleware/amq_streams/issues.
 <!--end support -->

 ## License